anhoej/r4spc/README.md

 will be no time during the masterclass to fix individual installation problems.

-You may want to set a day aside at least one week before the masterclass to prepare.
+You may want to set a day aside before the masterclass to prepare.
 Just saying 😉

 ## Who am I?